sigmdel/xiao_esp32c6_sketches/README.md

 While [PlatformIO](https://platformio.org/) is widely used, it is simpler to use the [pioarduino](https://github.com/pioarduino/pioarduino-vscode-ide) fork when working with recent ESP32 microcontrollers.

-Unlike the Arduino IDE, pioarduino IDE is not a stand alone application.
+Unlike the Arduino IDE, pioarduino IDE is not a stand-alone application.
 It is an [extension](https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide) that is installed in the code editor [Visual Studio Code](https://code.visualstudio.com/) (VSCode), or [VSCodium](https://vscodium.com/).
-The later is less well known fork of the former that claims to have removed telemetry/tracking from VSCode.
+The latter is a less well-known fork of the former that claims to have removed telemetry/tracking from VSCode.
 So far, it does not contain the AI additions to VSCode.

 The pioarduino IDE extension is available in the extension marketplace of both code editors.
-Consequently, its installation is a simple three step procedure.
+Consequently, its installation is a simple three-step procedure.

 ![Install pio extension](images/extension_installation.jpg)